piratf/Mytools/Tetris/readme.md

     Haven't try it on linux yet.

 *I'm not the Author of this code*，but this code is in the online public dissemination.
-I think it's fun and *try to learn it*.

 If this is a violation of your rights , please let me know.